 Selling a Construction & Engineering Business in Singapore

 Sell your construction or engineering business to buyers who understand project risk, bonding, and contract structures.
-Singapore is one of Asia's key markets for Construction & Engineering M&A, with a distinct buyer landscape shaped by the city's economic character and institutional infrastructure.
+In Singapore, the right process has to connect Construction & Engineering performance with local buyer access, lender appetite, and the realities of Asia execution.

 The Construction & Engineering M&A market in Singapore

-Construction and engineering M&A involves businesses across general contracting, specialist subcontracting, civil engineering, environmental services, and specialist building services.
-Buyers in this sector are highly attuned to project risk, bonding capacity, order book quality, and working capital cycle dynamics that are unique to project-based businesses.
+Construction and engineering M&A involves general contracting, specialist subcontracting, civil engineering, environmental services, technical engineering, MEP, data centre construction, infrastructure services, and building maintenance.
+Buyers are highly attuned to project risk, fixed-price exposure, bonding capacity, retentions, claims history, safety record, subcontractor dependence, order book quality, and working-capital cycles.
+A good transaction process separates recurring service value from project risk before buyers set price and structure.

 Singapore is Southeast Asia's gateway M&A market — a global financial centre with the regulatory sophistication, institutional depth, and international connectivity to serve as the hub for transactions across the ASEAN region.
 The city-state hosts the Asian headquarters of major PE funds, investment banks, and strategic acquirers, alongside a rapidly growing domestic technology ecosystem.
 Financial services, technology, healthcare, and logistics businesses in Singapore attract buyers from the full global spectrum — US, European, Japanese, Chinese, and regional ASEAN acquirers are consistently active.